Skip to Content

 MJA’s court-martial practice saw continued success in 2024, resulting in huge wins for clients including non-prosecutions and the dismissal of charges from numerous courts-martial.

-One memorable case involved a non-commissioned officer in the United Sates Air Force who was charged at general court-martial for allegations of sexual assault in violation of Article 120, UCMJ.
+One memorable case involved a non-commissioned officer in the United States Air Force who was charged at a general court-martial for allegations of sexual assault in violation of Article 120, UCMJ.
 MJA worked closely with the client throughout the trial and even pre-trial phases, including the felony investigation by the Air Force OSI and the Article 32 pre-trial investigation.
-MJA aggressively defended the client and litigated every aspect of the Government’ prosecution.
+MJA aggressively defended the client and litigated every aspect of the Government’s prosecution.
 At trial, all charges and specifications were withdrawn and dismissed “with prejudice” based on new developments in the case.
 The Airman’s Commander directed that no further adverse action be taken against the client and that his personnel hold be lifted, allowing him to continue to serve honorably in the Air Force.

 MJA successfully fought for dismissal of charges in numerous other courts-martial across the Department of Defense with allegations ranging from drug abuse to sexual assault, resulting in careers and retirements being saved.
 Court-martial defense remains at the heart of MJA’s military law practice.
-It means the world to us that we are able to know our clients personally, fight for them in their darkest hour, and share in their celebration when we succeed!
+It means the world to us that we are able to know our clients personally, fight for them in their darkest hour and share in their celebration when we succeed!

 MJA successfully represented numerous service members facing administrative separation in 2024, including multiple findings of “NO BASIS” for service members who tested positive for “Delta 8” THC.

 In one case, a senior enlisted member in the United States Navy was processed for involuntary administrative separation after testing positive on a urinalysis for Delta-8 Tetrahydrocannabinol (THC 8).
-MJA argued key evidence which supported innocent (i.e., unknowing) ingestion of a hemp-derived substance lawfully sold and commonly found in vapes, edibles, and lotions.
+MJA argued key evidence that supported innocent (i.e., unknowing) ingestion of a hemp-derived substance lawfully sold and commonly found in vapes, edibles, and lotions.
 In light of the evidence—including character witness testimony—and the oral presentation of MJA counsel, the Administrative Separation Board had no choice but to find that the Government's evidence was insufficient to establish any basis for separation.
 The Board denied the command's recommendation for substantiation and retained the Sailor on active duty.

 In another case, a Specialist in the United States Army was threatened with potentially career-ending consequences after testing positive for THC-8.
 After engaging the Soldier’s leadership, the command elected not to prefer charges to court-martial or take the Soldier to a separation board.
-MJA represented the client as their spokesperson at nonjudicial punishment in accordance with the Manual for Courts-Martial, UCMJ, and Army Regulation 27-10 and 15-6.
+MJA represented the client as their spokesperson for nonjudicial punishment in accordance with the Manual for Courts-Martial, UCMJ, and Army Regulation 27-10 and 15-6.
 In light of the rebuttal matters submitted to the Commander for consideration, the Commander directed that all rank reduction and forfeitures be suspended and that the Soldier be recommended for retention.
 Involuntary administrative separation was not initiated.

 In a case involving a reservist, a non-commissioned officer in the United States Navy Reserve was threatened with an involuntary administrative separation and Other than Honorable (OTH) characterization of service after testing positive for Delta-8 Tetrahydrocannabinol (THC 8) on three occasions.
 MJA represented the Sailor at the board hearing and presented a compelling case of innocent ingestion of the substance.
 After hearing all the evidence, the Board determined that the Government’s evidence was insufficient to establish any basis for separation and retained the client in the United States Navy Reserve.